sahyoni/learn-RoR/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+this project i made it to document some RoR code by comments because i found it a better way to remember and learn.

-Things you may want to cover:
+Things i have used :

-* Ruby version
+* Ruby

-* System dependencies
+* Ruby on Rails

-* Configuration
+* Bootstrap

-* Database creation
+* Mysql

-* Database initialization
+* Rails scaffold

-* How to run the test suite
+* Rails generate

-* Services (job queues, cache servers, search engines, etc.)
+* MVC concept

-* Deployment instructions
+* HTML

-* ...
+P.S: this project still in the basic style but i'm sure that i will add a better style when i have time.